egisnmir/react-shop/README.md

 #### To run it locally simply do:
-1. npm install
+1. yarn install
-2. npm start
+2. yarn start
 3. localhost:3000